Use our depth of field calculator, hyperfocal distance calculator, and f-stop calculator.

-The depth of field for a camera is dependent upon the camera sensor pixel pitch, the lens effective focal length, and the lens aperture diameter.
+The depth of field for a camera is the range of distances which objects are in focus.
+The depth of field is non-linear and is dependent upon the camera sensor pixel pitch, the lens effective focal length, and the lens aperture diameter.

-A faster aperture (lower F/#) results in a shallower depth of field, whereas a slower aperture (higher F/#) results in a deeper depth of field.
+A faster aperture (lower F/#) results in a shorter depth of field, whereas a slower aperture (higher F/#) results in a longer depth of field.

-When focusing closer than the hyperfocal distance, the closer the focus distance, the shallower the depth of field.
-The depth of field is not symmetric around the focus distance.
+If you focus a camera closer than the hyperfocal distance, the depth of field will get shorter.
+The depth of field is not symmetric around your selected focus distance.
 It extends further beyond the focus distance than in front of the focus distance.